Building blocks for the Future

 Literacy rates across Uganda at primary level are low, and in Northern Uganda they’re even lower than the poor national average.
 At the start of 2017 we embarked upon a two year-long phonics teacher training programme in 25 schools in the Amuru and Nwoya districts of Northern Uganda.
 Phonics is a teaching method by which sounds are correlated with letters, it will give students a stronger literary foundation which improves academic attainment in all subjects.

 We are continually supporting teachers in the schools where we work by providing them with training and materials to help them in their work and day-to-day lives.
 We incorporate teacher training into many of our programmes, and are delighted to have completed in March 2018 a new model Early Childhood Development Centre at Kitgum Core Primary Teacher Training College in Northern Uganda.
 Due to this new facility, Kyambogo University, the supervisory body of all Colleges in Northern Uganda (under the Ministry of Education), will be taking over mandate of training and certifying all ECD caregivers at KCPTC with a higher level of certification – Diploma award – the first of its kind in Northern Uganda.
+We are also funding teacher salaries in South Sudan.

 In Zambia our main focus is on infrastructure.
 We work in the poorest region of the country, mainly in community schools.
 Community schools are built by the local community where government schools are too far away to access or oversubscribed.
 Lack of resources means that community schools are often poorly constructed (out of mud and wood) and not big enough to accommodate all the students that go to them.